 - PIRO: Consortium protocol information as well as information required for the Clinical Research Support operations

-- Patient Accrual Tracking System (PATS): patient enrollment information for Cancer Consortium institutions outside of FHCRC.
+- Patient Accrual Tracking System (PATS): Patient enrollment information for Cancer Consortium institutions outside of Fred Hutch.

 - Clinical Trials/Monitoring Database